BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates a symbolic link to a file
+This script moves files starting with uppercase to another directory